 - Push all the ingredients to one side of the pan with your wooden spoon or spatula.

 - In the empty side of the pan, pour the whisked eggs and stir them around for 2-3 minutes or until they are cooked through.
-Then add them to the rice and mix all the ingredients together well.
+Then stir the scrambled eggs into the freshly cooked rice and mix all the ingredients together.

 What Gives Fried Rice its Flavor?